blawson69/LootGenerator/README.md

 | *%%swords%%* of Yawning |Longsword of Yawning|
 |Potion of *%%damage_types%%* Breath|Potion of Thunder Breath|
 |Homing *%%ammo%%* (*@1d4+1@*)|Homing Crossbow Bolt (3)|

+In addition, there are extra replacement variables that aren't used in the default database which may be useful for your custom Magic Items.
+These are used the same as those mentioned above:
+* **%%bludgeoning_weapons%%** will return all weapons that do bludgeoning damage, such as Club, Quarterstaff, or Mace.
+* **%%piercing_weapons%%** will return all weapons that do piercing damage, such as Shortsword, Morningstar, or Longbow.
+* **%%slashing_weapons%%** will return all weapons that do slashing damage, such as Longsword, Battleaxe, or Whip.
+* **%%twohanded_weapons%%** will return all weapons that have the two-handed property, such as Greataxe, Longbow, or Pike.
+* **%%thrown_weapons%%** will return all weapons that have the thrown property, such as Dagger, Javelin, or Net.
+* **%%finesse_weapons%%** will return all weapons that have the finesse property, such as Shortsword, Dart, or Whip.
+* **%%versatile_weapons%%** will return all weapons that have the versatile property, such as Longsword, Quarterstaff, or Spear.
+* **%%light_weapons%%** will return all weapons that have the light property, such as Shortsword, Hand Crossbow, or Dagger.
+* **%%heavy_weapons%%** will return all weapons that have the heavy property, such as Greatsword, Longbow, or Pike.
+* **%%light_armor%%** will return all light armor, such as Leather Armor or Padded Armor.
+* **%%medium_armor%%** will return all medium armor, such as Hide Armor, Breastplate, or Chain Shirt.
+* **%%heavy_armor%%** will return all heavy armor, such as Splint Armor, Ring Mail, or Plate Armor.

 #### Custom Replacement Variables
 You can use unique randomization in your own custom items by using $$ around a list of words or phrases separated by a tilde (~).
 LootGenerator will choose randomly from that list every time the custom item is generated.
 You may also use any of the built-in replacement variables inside your random options list to give it even more flavor.